 Roger Masson is an engineer and lawyer who helps individuals and large and small companies maintain their competitive advantages by protecting their innovations.
 He handles patent, trade secret and trademark matters, including arbitration, litigation, opinion and prosecution work.

-Mr. Masson has written and successfully prosecuted patent applications in the United States, China, Europe and Japan relating to: dispensing; food and chemical processing; food products; night vision; ophthalmic solutions; and restaurant equipment.
+Mr. Masson has written and successfully prosecuted patent applications in the United States, China, Europe and Japan relating to: food and chemical processing; food products; night vision; ophthalmic solutions; and restaurant equipment.
 His litigation experience includes patent litigation and arbitration, trade secret litigation, and trademark litigation concerning contact lenses, golf clubs, insurance, night vision equipment, specialty chemicals and telephony.
-Mr. Masson's opinion work includes work involving artificial intelligence, fine chemicals, food products, nutraceuticals and restaurant equipment.
+Mr. Masson's opinion work includes freedom to practice, clearance, invalidity and design-around work involving artificial intelligence, fine chemicals, food products, nutraceuticals, industrial equipment and restaurant equipment.

 Mr. Masson also has a home brewing hobby and combines his related insights with his legal skills to help craft and home brewers with various legal matters.
 For example, he has: (1) successfully responded to a trademark holder's cease-and-desist letter to a home brew store; (2) advised a brewer about recipe licensing; and (3) advised home brewing clubs about various issues, including insurance coverage, maintaining nonprofit status and incorporation.